-The fact that the patient is deceased does not necessarily dissolve the privilege, or make it absolute.
-Some state laws provide that the decedent's personal representative, surviving spouse, or next of kin may waive the physician-patient privilege for the decedent.
-Nonetheless, the principle is still disputed by physicians and hospitals that do not want to give copies of their records to attorneys.
-Some states' public health laws require the disclosure of medical records only to doctors and hospitals, and do not expressly provide for disclosure to attorneys.
+The fact that the patient is deceased doesn’t necessarily dissolve the privilege, or make it absolute.
+Some state laws provide that the decedent's personal representative, surviving spouse, or next of kin may waive the physician-patient privilege for the dead patient (decedent).
+Nonetheless, the principle is still disputed by physicians and hospitals that don’t want to give copies of their records to attorneys.
+Some state public health laws require the disclosure of medical records only to doctors and hospitals, and do not expressly provide for disclosure to attorneys.

-A patient's privilege is waived regarding all medical treatment related to an action when the plaintiff commences the action for negligence or personal injury.
-Often, a decedent's family may recover for the decedent's personal injuries, like pain and suffering, experienced prior to the decedent's death.
-So, in a combined wrongful death-personal injury case, the privilege would be waived.
+A patient's privilege is waived regarding all medical treatment related to an action when the plaintiff commences an action for negligence or personal injury.

 A combined action – not simply wrongful death but also personal injury/negligence claims – is common for wrongful death claims, as the combined action claims tend to drive up the potential damages.
 Higher potential damage claims often lead to better settlements for plaintiffs.
 An unfortunate side effect of combined actions is the fact that the medical physician-patient privilege is waived.

 After a Waiver in a Combined Action, Are All Records Available?